kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/targetgroupconfig.md

 - `prefer-gateway`: Gateway TGC fields win on overlap.
 GatewayClass TGC fills in unset fields.

 Non-overlapping fields from both TGCs are always preserved regardless of `mergingMode`.

+> **Note:** Only `defaultConfiguration` props are merged field-by-field across the two default TGCs. `routeConfigurations` are **not** merged — the high-priority TGC's `routeConfigurations` are used entirely, and the low-priority TGC's route configs are discarded.
+If you need route-specific overrides from both levels, define them in the winning TGC.

 The Gateway LBC's default TGC must be in the same namespace as the Gateway.
 If it is in a different namespace, it is ignored and the GatewayClass default TGC is used alone.